samrap/laravel-validation/README.md

 ### Usage
 ---
-All validators reside in the `app/Validators` directory and extend the abstract class `App\Validators\Validator`.
+All validators reside in the `app/Validators` directory and extend the class `App\Validators\Validator`.
 There should be one validator class per model.
 For example, the validator for a `User` model could be called `UserValidator`.

 Laravel Validation provides a useful artisan command for generating new validators on the fly.
 Let's create a validator for our `User` model and define some rules: